SimonGideon/OOP-with-Python/README.md

 # OOP-with-Python
-This is an introduction to python Object Oriented Programming
+This is an introduction to python Object Oriented Programming in Python.